ccomkhj/ccomkhj.github.io/_pages/my_story.md

 There are still big rooms for a better world.

 ### Want to be a polymath, rather than a specialist.
-Interdisciplinary research is a key to accomplishing it, but there is a limit to achieving it by communicating with experts in another domain. \
+Interdisciplinary research is a key, but there is a limit to achieving it by only communicating with experts in another domain. \
 There are gray areas that could be properly analyzed and solved, only if one has a profound understanding of multiple domains.